niharvanjaraRIT/Intuit-Challenge-2017/README.md

 # Instructions

-The main folder Intuit Challenge (2017) contains 4 folders which are stated below as follows.
+The main folder Intuit Challenge (2017) contains 5 folders which are stated below as follows.

 **“py”** which consists of 3 python executables (.py)

-* data_mining.py - This file transforms the data and writes it into a file Reduced-Data.csv which is used by feature_extraction.py
+* **data_mining.py** - This file transforms the data and writes it into a file Reduced-Data.csv which is used by feature_extraction.py

-* feature_extraction.py - This file uses Reduced-Data.csv as its input and extracts features.
+* **feature_extraction.py** - This file uses Reduced-Data.csv as its input and extracts features.
   It returns the final result in the form of Final-Data.csv

-* user_correlation.py - This file uses Reduced-Data.csv as its input to generate a plot and the correlation between users.
-The correlation matrix is in the form of User-Correlations.csv
-  NOTE: the User-Correlations.csv is a plain file and the result is converted into a xlsx for visualization the code does not generate the color gradients for the xlsx file.
+* **user_correlations.py** - This file uses Reduced-Data.csv as its input to generate a plot and the correlation between users.
+The correlation matrix is in the form of User-Correlations.csv **NOTE: the User-Correlations.csv is a plain file and the result is converted into a xlsx for visualization the code does not generate the color gradients for the xlsx file.**

-Execute the files in the top-down order hence as results of from prior executions are used.
+the files above should be executed in the top-down order as results from prior executions are used.
 Hence first execute data_mining.py then feature_extraction.py and then user_correlation.py

 **“phases”** folder consists of .csv and .xlsx which are intermediate results which can be viewed.
 There are four files which are as follows